 After my previous post about how much a trip around the world would cost, I’ve come across more examples from the big wide world of interweb thanks partly to Chris and Jodi (from chrisandjodi.net) and Lisa.

-I used to do a little statistics during my dark days as an engineer so I was curious to see if I could somehow “massage” the data points to show any pattern whatsoever.
+I used to do a little statistics during my dark days as an engineer so I was curious to see if I could somehow “massage” the data points to figure out the average cost of a RTW trip.

 Here are the data points I used: